NYPL/metadata-documentation/system/training.md

 ## Introduction
 - MMS training sessions are provided in conjunction with a [new user account for MMS](/metadata-documentation/system/accounts/)
-- To request additional training sessions for MMS, contact the [Manager, Metadata Services](/metadata-documentation/contact/#our-team), via the email address found in [Lair 🔒](https://lair.nypl.org/-/departments/library-sites-and-services/research-libraries/metadata-services-unit)
+- To request additional training sessions for MMS, email metadata [at] nypl [dot] org
 - You will receive a calendar invite with a Google Meet link for a virtual one-hour training session
 - You should plan to share your screen during your training session